 The UU College of Social Justice (UUCSJ) was launched in June 2012 as a joint collaboration of the Unitarian Universalist Association and the Unitarian Universalist Service Committee.
 Its mission is to help Unitarian Universalists deepen and sustain the work of justice in their congregations and communities.
 One way to accomplish this is through experiential learning: programs that help people cross boundaries, gain insight, and imagine new ways to bring their faith together with their yearning to make a difference in the world.
 The college offers experiential learning journeys and social justice training grounded in the UU faith’s historic commitment to human rights.
 UUCSJ programs offer participants intensive engagement with justice work along with the tools they need to bring the experience home again.

-Each UUCSJ program utilizes a core curriculum designed to help participants better understand the dynamics of race, class, power, and privilege both in their own lives and in the lives of the partners they will visit.
+Each UUCSJ program utilizes a study guide designed to help participants better understand the dynamics of race, class, power, and privilege both in their own lives and in the lives of the partners they will visit.
 This framework includes an exploration of the ways the UU faith has historically engaged with human rights struggles, and it incorporates contemplative practices of meditation, prayer, and worship to deepen and sustain the work of social justice.
 Each program also explores the history, context, and current struggles of the people and area being visited.

 UUCSJ has programs specifically designed for high school youth, young adults (college age through early 30s), and ministers and seminarians, as well as experiential learning journeys open to the general population.
 The college warmly welcomes participants from other faith traditions as well as those who are unaffiliated.

 For more information about UUCSJ, please visit the FAQ page.

 About the Unitarian Universalist Service Committee (UUSC)